CCC-ass2/ass2/streamlit/README.md

 # There are two ways to run.
 Data are extracted from backend and store in the code as the consideration of
 # efficiency.
 Therefore, if the user don't want to update the data, can directly run by:
-$ streamlit run main.py   # default port is 8051, for using other port, run streamlit run main.py --server.port [port]
+$ bash run_without_deletion.sh   # default port is 8051, for using other port, run streamlit run main.py --server.port [port]

 # The other way is remove all data and extract from backend by:
 $ bash run.sh